 Cost of Emergency Medical Attention

 For all medically related calls a charge of fifty dollars ($50) will be placed onto the student’s tuition bill.
 This fee has been implemented to ensure that FUEMS has the proper funding to allow for adequate transportation and care of patients.
-However for those patients who need medical attention for intoxication, physical/sexual assault, or psychological emergencies, the thirty dollar fee is waived.
+However for those patients who need medical attention for intoxication, physical/sexual assault, or psychological emergencies, the fifty dollar fee is waived.
 This waiver is provided so that no one is ever deterred from calling for help in the most sensitive of circumstances.
 Your health and safety is our top priority and no one should be discouraged from calling due to the possibility of being charged for transport.